-If you’re a high school athlete or the parents of an athlete who wants to play at the college level, the sooner you understand the athletic recruiting process, the sooner you can use the process rather than have the process control you.
-And while the chances of being paid to be an athlete in your particular sport may be minuscule, it can’t hurt having a grasp of some of the issue of paying student–athletes.
-I think the following seven infographics on college athletes provide a good place to start your education.? ?
+If you’re a high school athlete or the parents of an athlete who wants to play at the college level, the sooner you understand the college athletic recruiting process, the sooner you can use the process rather than have the process control you.
+And while the chances of being paid to be an athlete in your particular sport may be minuscule, it can’t hurt having a grasp of some of the issue of paying student-athletes.
+I think the following infographics on college athletes provide a good place to start your education.

 College Athletic Recruiting

 Athletic Scholarships: Who is Getting the Money?

 This is probably the best infographic for understanding a high school athlete’s chance of getting a college athletic scholarship.
 It shows that only 2% of high school athletes receive athletic scholarships and that there are 22 times more academic scholarships than athletic.